 "Member" has the meaning as detailed under 'Membership' in these Rules;

-"Person" means, unless the context requires otherwise, a ·natural person,. unincorporated body, firm, partnership, corporatEl body or any representative of an unincorporated body, firm, partnership or corporate body;
+"Person" means, unless the context requires otherwise, a natural person, unincorporated body, firm, partnership, corporate body or any representative of an unincorporated body, firm, partnership or corporate body;

-"Registrar" means the Financial Services Authority or any successor body in function;
+"Registrar" means the Financial Conduct Authority or any successor body in function;

 "Rules" means the Society's Rulebook;

-"Writing" means tne representation or reproduction of words, symbols or other information in a visible form by any method or combins;1tlon of methods, whether sent or supplied in electronic form or otherwise;
+"Writing" means the representation or reproduction of words, symbols or other information in a visible form by any method or combination of methods, whether sent or supplied in electronic form or otherwise;

 The Society's purpose is to be the vehicle through which a healthy, balanced and constructive relationship between the Club and its supporters and the communities it serves is encouraged and developed.
 The business of the Society is to be conducted for the benefit of the community served by the Club and not for the profit of its members.